turingschool/front-end-curriculum/lessons/module-1/refactoring-html-css.md

 * **3:**

   - Application utilizes consistent naming for HTML classes and IDs, and follows suggested conventions.
-Example: classes should be named using kabab-case, ids should be used sparingly
+Example: classes should be named using kabab-case, ids should use camelCase and be used sparingly.

 * **2:**